joeogden/phpdbbackup/readme.md

 ## Usage

-Upon triggering with cron, the script will export the selected database tables to a .sql file, encrypt the file using mcrypt, and connect securely to a remote server to store the encrypted backup file.
+Upon triggering with cron, the script will export the selected database tables to a .sql file, encrypt the file using a key, and connect securely to a remote server to store the encrypted backup file.

 Limited error handling.
 Not tested with huge databases.
 Use at your own risk.